Colorful, Exotic, Legendary — Yet Most of Us Have Never Tasted It

 - You really do need Bénédictine to make a proper Singapore Sling — there’s no substitute for this sweetish liqueur.
 You can’t substitute B & B (a mixture of Bénédictine and brandy).
 The flavor is wrong (although B & B has a delightful taste of its own — drier than Bénédictine).

-- Modern Singapore Slings have a red hue because of the Cherry Herring and grenadine they contain.
+- Modern Singapore Slings have a red hue because of the Cherry Heering and grenadine they contain.
 But some people claim that the original drink actually used a clear, dry cherry brandy (like kirschwasser).
 Made this way, the drink would have been light-colored, not reddish.

 - One such recipe is suggested by David Wondrich.
-His Singapore Sling calls for an ounce of gin, an ounce of Bols cherry brandy (you can substitute Cherry Herring, but that will color the drink), an ounce of Bénédictine, and an ounce of lime juice.
+His Singapore Sling calls for an ounce of gin, an ounce of Bols cherry brandy (you can substitute Cherry Heering, but that will color the drink), an ounce of Bénédictine, and an ounce of lime juice.
 Shake, then pour into a tall glass and top with club soda.

 - Could the Straits Sling actually have been the original Singapore Sling?
 Who knows?